brunocfnba/docker-kubernetes-workshop/lab6/README.md

 In order to make a safe application and do not expose our Watson NLU service credentials, Kubernetes comes with a native feature called Secrets that allow you to generate encrypted files to store whatever you want so you don't have to ship them along with your Docker images.

-There are several ways to work with secrets in Kubernetes, we are going to use them as volumes since is the way Bluemix allows us to so.
-Also, Bluemix provides ways, by using its plugins, to bind your service (Watson NLU in our case) to your Kubernetes cluster.
-For more details about secrets on Kubernetes click [here](https://kubernetes.io/docs/concepts/configuration/secret/) and Kubernetes secrets on Bluemix click [here](https://console.bluemix.net/docs/containers/cs_cluster.html#cs_cluster_service)
+There are several ways to work with secrets in Kubernetes, we are going to use them as volumes since is the way IBM Cloud allows us to so.
+Also, IBM Cloud provides ways, by using its plugins, to bind your service (Watson NLU in our case) to your Kubernetes cluster.
+For more details about secrets on Kubernetes click [here](https://kubernetes.io/docs/concepts/configuration/secret/) and Kubernetes secrets on IBM Cloud click [here](https://console.bluemix.net/docs/containers/cs_cluster.html#cs_cluster_service)

 2. Let's bind our NLU service to our Kubernetes cluster (the one we have already created).<BR>
 Run `bx service list`.
 You should be able to see the 'nlu' service you created in the setup guide.<BR>